dem108/azureml-arc-k8s/README.md

         1. Enable Kubernetes in Setting of Docker Desktop for Windows.

             1. Check out [Docker Desktop documentation on Resource](https://docs.docker.com/docker-for-windows/#resources) to configure memory assignment etc.

+                > This option did not work.
+Check out Result section.

     1. Option 2: using Azure Kubernetes Service (AKS) in the public cloud